 is a full-time wellness hotel tester and co-founder of the renowned German hotel testing platform Wellness Heaven.
 With her husband Dr. Tassilo Keilmann she travels the world in order to discover, enjoy and rate the most exclusive wellness hotels out there.
-Since 2017 Andrea Labonte is also blogging about wellness travel with children on her personal blog Wellness Mama.
+Since 2017 Andrea Labonte is also blogging about wellness travel with children on her personal blog Wellness Alarm.
 Today she is talking to us about her life and travel experiences as a wellness hotel tester.

 Thank you so much for talking to us today!